mhaidarhanif/blog/source/_posts/2014-03-16-metro-group-future-store-review.markdown

 - Cash: bills or coins using the special cash terminal
 - Card: debit/credit card at the payment terminal.

-The detlefts of each transaction to the store’s central POS controller, which transfers the sales data to the central Merchandise Management System (MMS).
+The details of each transaction to the store’s central POS controller, which transfers the sales data to the central Merchandise Management System (MMS).

 ### Personal Digital Assistant (PDA)